What is SkincareDupes.com?

 Not at all, I love finding dupes in skincare products from Asia, Europe, etc.!

-For every product posted, you’ll find a voting system in place where readers like you, who’ve tried both products mentioned, can vote on whether or not the product is as effective, offers the same formula and is cheaper than the original.
+For every product posted, you’ll find a list of related products AND which ingredients they have in common.
+You can easily see if the product will work for you and if it has the ingredient you’re looking to find.
 After all, just because one person/beauty blogger/youtube vlogger calls a product a dupe doesn’t mean it is.
 We all have a different criteria for dupes.

 Some readers prefer that a dupe simply costs less and has the same active ingredients, others prefer that the entire formula be exactly the same; most just want a product that claims to do the same thing but don’t really care about the ingredients or formula, as long as it feels the same and offers the same results.